 These videos provide a glimpse of the fascinating mind of Richard Feynman, one of the greatest physicists of the 20th Century.
 If you enjoy them, I recommend you get hold of Surely You’re Joking, Mr. Feynman

 "…Biomimicry is innovation inspired by nature.
 It’s the process of looking at a leaf and trying to figure out how to make a better solar cell.

 "The latest edition of Real Time featured one of Bill Maher’s patented balance things out with three Republicans and a Democrat panels, but the Democrat was Alan Grayson.
 While P.J. fellow panelist P.J.
-O’Rourke broke out his bathing and hippie jokes, former Rep. Grayson schooled him on Occupy Wall Street.”
-Aren’t they tired of the bathing and hippie jokes yet?
-That’s so...
+O’Rourke broke out his bathing and hippie jokes, former Rep. Grayson schooled him on Occupy Wall Street."

 "…There’s some good food for thought for news organizations in those findings.
 If you want user contributions, build platforms that are familiar and easy.
 Lower the barriers to participation; focus on helping users to understand what you want from them rather than on dazzling them.
 Though gamification — with incentives that encourage certain user behaviors, complete with individual rewards (badges! titles! mayors!) — certainly has a role to play in the new news ecosystem, Hill’s findings suggest that the inverse of game dynamics can be a powerful force, as well.
 His research highlights the value of platforms that invite rather than challenge — and the validity of contributions made for the collective good rather than the individual…."

 "…If you look at a list of US cities sorted by population, the number of successful startups per capita varies by orders of magnitude.
 Somehow it’s as if most places were sprayed with startupicide.

 "…Our songs are the music of futility, nihilism, despair—not the music of love, beauty, and truth.
 Our books are sets of instructions—to help us execute our function without breaking and fracturing mentally, physically, socially, emotionally.
 Our lives aren’t lived—they’re programmed, compiled, scheduled, bulleted, recorded.
 Orphaned by the human world, adrift on the open ocean—sometimes we bump into each other, and see the terror and confusion of remorseless obligation in each others’ eyes…."